cyborgmarina/pitico/README.md

 # pitico.cash
 > tokens for *everyone*.

-## Full client-side webapp to create and manage your tokens in a user-friendly way.
+## Full client-side webapp to create and manage your SLP tokens in a user-friendly way.

 **This project is in EARLY STAGES.
 Be careful!**